-- moving more people with the existing road network, delaying or avoiding the need to build new infrastructure - supporting the reallocation of road space to more spaceefficient transport modes
+- moving more people with the existing road network, delaying or avoiding the need to build new infrastructure - supporting the reallocation of road space to more spaceefficient transport modes - incentivising the uptake of low and zero emission vehicles - providing new and sustainable revenue options for all levels of government, including local government - reducing public transport delays from being stuck in traffic congestion

-- providing new and sustainable revenue options for all levels of government, including local government - reducing public transport delays from being stuck in traffic congestion - improving travel times for all road users, including deliveries and service vehicles.
+• improving travel times for all road users, including deliveries and service vehicles.

-The City of Melbourne will collaborate with the Victorian and Australian governments to deliver integrated road pricing reform.
+The City of Melbourne will work the Victorian and Australian governments to deliver integrated road pricing reform.